protontypes/continuous-reforestation/README.md

 When your workflow is integrated on your repository, you need to change the API variables in the `.github/workflow/integration.yaml`.

-To see a list of all possible projects check the list [here](https://digitalhumani.com/docs/#appendixlist-of-projects).
+To see a list of all supported reforestation projects and more details on the RaaS API read the [documentation of DigitalHumani](https://digitalhumani.com/docs/#appendixlist-of-projects).

 ### Example workflow